lrlna/nanoidb/README.md

 ### `db.on('open', callback(stores))`
 Returns an instance of an object store that you can later use.

+### `db.on('error', callback(error))`
+Returns an IndexedDB error object.
+This event will be sent when IndexedDB runs into an error creating a database.

 ### `store = stores.<name>`
 Instance of an Object Store.